weefbellington/screenplay/README.md

 Screenplay makes it possible to run all of the application code in a single Activity, without relying on Fragments.
 It provides a number of tools for building lean, simple apps:

 **A unifying UI abstraction:**
 Screenplay applications are built out of objects called Stages.
 The role of the Stage is the role is similar to an Activity, Dialog or Fragment in another application.
-Stages are flexible, with support for full-screen and modal display modes.
-A page in your app may consist of a full-screen Stage and multiple partial-screen stages for displaying dialogs, drawers etc.
+A in your app may consist of a single full-screen Stage and multiple modal (floating) Stages.
+Modal Stages can be used to create effects like dialogs, drawers, panels, etc.

 **Lightweight objects:**
 Unlike Activities, Fragments or Dialogs, each Stage is a POJO (Plain Old Java Object).
 No factory methods required: there's no need to serialize data into a `Bundle`, or write a `Parcelable` implementation.
 Just create `new Stage(...)`, pass it some arguments, and you're good to go.
 As a result, Screenplay is DI-friendly; [Dagger](https://github.com/square/dagger) is a fun partner.

 **View hot swapping:**
-Screenplay swaps Views in and out as Scenes are pushed and popped from the backstack.
+Screenplay swaps Views in and out as Stages are pushed and popped from the backstack.
 Views are removed from their parent when they are no longer needed to avoid leaking memory.

-**Animated scene transitions:**
+**Animated transitions:**
-Screenplay selects animations to play based on the direction of navigation (forward/back) and the state of the scene (incoming/outgoing).
+Screenplay selects animations to play based on the direction of navigation (forward/back) and the state of the Stage (incoming/outgoing).
 Animations can be specified through XML or code.

 **Component-oriented architecture:**
-Each scene can have zero or more Components, which are notified of scene lifecycle events.
-Components provide a modular way of attaching behavior to a scene, encouraging code reuse and separation of concerns.
+Each Stage can have zero or more Components, which are notified of Stage lifecycle events.
+Components provide a modular way of attaching behavior to a Stage, encouraging code reuse and separation of concerns.

 **Separation of display and presentation:**
 You don't need to extend any custom `View` subclasses in a Screenplay application.
 Screenplay's powerful component-oriented architecture makes it easy to separate view presentation from display.

 **Plugin support:**
 Screenplay includes optional support for [Flow](https://github.com/square/flow) which is provided as a separate module.
-Flow provides an interface for managing the backstack, including pushing and popping new scenes from the stack, managing the history, etc.
+Flow provides an interface for managing the backstack, including pushing and popping new Stages from the stack, managing the history, etc.

 ###2.
 Sample Code